 Owners who feed their dogs a raw diet report that previous bad breath and coat odors dissipate significantly with time.
 Now, this doesn’t mean that your dog will walk around smelling like a bouquet of flowers.
 But, it’s more of an absence of smell.

 Raw fed dogs are also less gassy.
 This is because their bodies are digesting things that they are meant to eat.
-Not inappropriate items like grains, starchy vegetables, or high fiber items that upsets their tummies.
+Not inappropriate items like grains, starchy vegetables, or high fiber items that upset their tummies.

 If you have younger dogs, you’re probably trying to find ways to get rid of their excess energy.
 But, regardless of age, all dogs will experience improved energy and vitality when they switch to a raw diet.
 The energy that they receive from food will also be more evenly distributed throughout their day because it is no longer subject to huge peaks and valleys with blood sugar.
 Traditional dog diets are very high in carbohydrates and cause insulin spikes in response to blood sugar spikes caused by these foods.